Share This Article

 Cedar Bog Nature Preserve is a protected wetland in Champaign County.
 It was left behind by the glaciers that carved through much of the state of Ohio.
 Boardwalks go through the wetland so you won’t need to pack your rain boots.

-The bog is a beautiful place to visit year-round, but photographers, florists, and gardeners will all enjoy the beauty of the lady slipper orchid when it blooms in May.
+The bog is a beautiful place to visit year-round, but photographers, florists, and gardeners will all enjoy the beauty of the lady slipper orchid when it blooms in late spring.

 6. Take a treetop tour at Holden Arboretum.